MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-commands.md

 ## .show materialized-view extents

 Returns the extents in the *materialized* part of the materialized view.
-For a definition of the *materialized* portion, see [behind the scenes](materialized-view-overview.md#how-materialized-views-work).
+For a definition of the *materialized* portion, see [how materialized views work](materialized-view-overview.md#how-materialized-views-work).

 This command provides the same details as the [show table extents](../show-extents.md#table-level) command.